Skeeboo/skeeboomusic.com/content/home/about.md

 I am an italian amateur composer and arranger.

-My current project is "Mood and Modes": a collection of short tracks exploring different scales and modes.
+My current project is "Moods and Modes": a collection of short tracks exploring different scales and modes.
 Have a look at the [music section](#music) of the website to find out more!

 All the tracks are heavily influenced by the inspiring improvisation method of [Forrest Kinney](https://forrestkinney.com)